Skip to content

 What happens to my Medicare coverage if I move to another state?

 Make yourself a note to update your mailing address with Medicare once you’ve moved, so bills, correspondence, your Medicare Summary Notice and other statements go to the right address.
-To do this, you’ll need to contact the Social Security Administration even if you haven’t started to receive Social Security benefits because Social Security handles all enrollment issues for Medicare.
+To do this, you’ll need to contact the Social Security Administration even if you don’t receive Social Security benefits; SSA handles all Medicare enrollment issues.

 You can update your information in your My Social Security account, call 800-772-1213 or contact a Social Security office.
 If you get Railroad Retirement Board benefits, call 877-772-5772.
 Take this time to update other personal information, such as your phone number or email address, in your online Medicare account.